civicrm/civicrm-standalone/README.md

 - The composer.json file in this repo pulls in the @artfulrobot fork/branch of CiviCRM core.

-- Separately, the [standalone users extension](https://lab.civicrm.org/extensions/standaloneusers/) is then installed on the instance in the normal way for extensions, to provide the access restrictions.
+- The standalone users core extension is then installed on the instance using the command line (it will be hidden from the extensions UI), to provide the access restrictions.

 ## Project layout